databendlabs/databend/website/blog/2023-05-14-databend-weekly-93.md

 ### Bind `databend` into Python

-Databend now offers a Python binding that allows users to execute SQL queries using Python.
-This new feature eliminates the need for deploying instances.
+Databend now offers a Python binding that allows users to execute SQL queries against Databend using Python even without deploying a Databend instance.

-To use this functionality, simply import `SessionContext` from databend and create an instance of it:
+To use this functionality, simply import `SessionContext` from `databend` module and create an instance of it:

 ```python
 from databend import SessionContext